Show by Label

 Do not apply the main 12V at this moment, it is not needed for this step.

 The OLED module connects to J6 on the PCB.
-The module comes with flying leads that each have their own connector.
-I recommend you change these single connectors to a 7-pin connector so you can’t make mistakes with the order, and it’s a lot easier to remove and install.
+The module comes with flying leads that each have their own 1-pin connector.
+I recommend you change these single connectors to a 7-pin connector so you can’t make mistakes with the order, and it’s a lot tidier and easier to remove and install.

 You can connect your PC to either the mini-USB of the ESP32 module, or start to use the mini-USB to USB-C adapter.
 When you have made the connection, the red power LED on the ESP32 module should light-up and your PC probably will give a signal that a new device is connected.